 2000 characters limit

-Young Community Volunteer of the Year
+Young Volunteer of the Year

-The Young Community Volunteer of the Year award recognises an individual aged 15 - 25 years who has made an outstanding voluntary contribution to community football and who through their volunteering has positively impacted the lives of others.
+The Young Volunteer of the Year award recognises an individual aged 15 - 25 years who has made an outstanding voluntary contribution to community football and who through their volunteering has positively impacted the lives of others.

 The following criteria will be used to assess nominations;